 When I first started making my own granola, the family couldn’t get enough of it.
-I would give granola to family and friends as gifts, and they would frequently ask for the recipe.
-My friend, Kay, referred to it as crack.
-The name stuck.
-We started calling it Crack-ola Granola.
 Yes, it was nutritionally dense, packed with protein, vitamins, minerals, fiber, and antioxidants, but it was also sweet and salty, which is what made it so addictive and high in calories.

 I recently read Michael Moss’s bestseller, Salt Sugar Fat: How the Food Giants Hooked Us.
 He wrote, “To make a new soda guaranteed to create a craving requires the high math of regression analysis and intricate charts to plot what industry insiders call the “bliss point,” or the precise amount of sugar or fat or salt that will send consumers over the moon.”
-With the concept of the bliss point in mind, I began to work on tailoring my recipe to reign in the salt and sugar content with their addictive qualities and to decrease the calories.
+With the concept of the bliss point in mind, I began tailoring my recipe to reign in the salt and sugar content and decrease the calories.
 I had to make quite a few batches to get to a healthier and tolerable bliss point.

 Here is a list of the dry ingredients and their corresponding nutritional attributes (starting with the bowl of coconut at the top of the photo):